IOWA HIGH SCHOOL SPEECH ASSOCIATION

 Poetry/Prose

 - a student interprets works of either poetry or prose.
-Interpretion and expression are
+Interpretion and expression are essential.

 Length: up to 6 minutes